-17. Hedges and Trees
+18. Hedges and Trees

 Maintenance of hedges is the responsibility of tenants.
-External hedges (at the edge of a site or facing out from your plot onto a path if your site is open to the public) can be up to a maximum of 180cm (6ft) in height.
+External hedges (at the edge of a site) can be up to a maximum of 180cm (6ft) in height.
 Shared hedges should be maintained jointly by the tenants on either side.
 It is an offence to disturb nesting birds so please check your hedges before cutting.